Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: Problem Formulation

 \subsection{Modeling the Single-Task Optimization Problem}

-In the single-task optimization scenario, our objective is to adaptively determine the optimal LoRA rank $\eta_v^t$ for each vehicle $v$ participating in a specific task $t$, with the goal of minimizing system latency while simultaneously maximizing fine-tuning accuracy.
-This optimization problem arises in a federated vehicular network where vehicles exhibit diverse characteristics in terms of computation capacity, communication bandwidth, and local data availability.
+In the single-task case, we aim to adaptively determine the optimal LoRA rank $\eta_v^t$ for each vehicle $v$ participating in a specific task $t$.
+Our goal is to minimize a fleet-level cost-accuracy objective for federated LoRA, under per-vehicle energy and wall-clock latency constraints.
+This optimization problem characterizes heterogeneity across vehicles in terms of computation capacity, communication bandwidth, and local data availability.
 Such heterogeneity necessitates a task-aware and resource-constrained optimization strategy.
-We formulate this problem as a multi-objective Pareto optimization, where the trade-off between latency and model accuracy must be carefully balanced.
-The optimization objective is defined as:
+Formally, the optimization objective is defined as:

-Here, $\tau_v^t$ denotes the end-to-end latency experienced by vehicle $v$ during fine-tuning on task $t$, while $q_v^t$ represents the corresponding model accuracy.
-The term $E_v^t$ captures the total energy consumed for local computation and communication.
-Scalars $\alpha$ and $\gamma$ balance the trade-off between latency and accuracy.
-Constraint (C1) limits each vehicle’s energy consumption to $E_{\max}$, ensuring compatibility with hardware constraints and energy efficiency.
-(C2) enforces task-specific SLA deadlines by bounding latency below $\tau_{\text{SLA}}^t$.
-(C3) guarantees valid federated aggregation by requiring the global update $\Delta \theta^t$ to equal the weighted low-rank composition of local matrices $B_v^t A_v^t$.